 At the British Embassies and High Commissions, they have a certain procedure of dealing with these types of applications.
 As there are no rules allowing entry clearance grant on the basis of coming to the UK to care for a sick family member or friend, the application will be considered under the General Visitors Rules.
 This, in the Home Office’s view, should be sufficient to provide short-term care or make alternative arrangements for the long term care.

 However, in my opinion, John and Gwen are likely to encounter difficulty with this approach.
 A decision-maker can refuse their general visitors’ visas because they don’t seem to meet the key requirement for general visitors ‘Genuine intention to visit’.

 All general visitor applicants need to demonstrate that they:

 (a) will leave the UK at the end of their visit; and

 (b) will not live in the UK for extended periods through frequent or successive visits, or make the UK their main home; and

 (c) is genuinely seeking entry for a purpose that is permitted by the visitor routes; and

 (d) will not undertake any prohibited activities; and

 (e) must have sufficient funds to cover all reasonable costs in relation to their visit without working or accessing public funds.
 This includes the cost of the return or onward journey, any costs relating to dependants, and the cost of planned activities such as private medical treatment.

-Potentially, if John and Gwen were to apply to look after John’s mother from outside the UK, their visas would be refused on all 5 grounds above.
+Potentially, if John and Gwen were to apply to look after John’s mother from outside the UK, the UKVI may refuse their visas on all 5 grounds above.
 So, it is clear, that chances of succeeding outside in the applications made outside the UK are second to none.
 That is unless John and Gwen can present some form of evidence which is truly exceptional and compassionate.